Rating: ![]()

 Make no mistake: This movie is loaded with bad science, bizarre (and random) plot twists, lots of action, and even more "action" (that is, shall we say, loose behavior).
 Don't come looking for intellectual science fiction (not that you would with a title like Space Adventure Cobra), and don't even expect typical anime characters.
 Think a sillier, dumber James Bond in space, with some Barbarella mixed in.

 In fact, the hero would have loved the shag-carpeted space ship from Barbarella.
-Cobra embodies the whole retro/sleaze theme: He wears red spandex, has funny hair, a fast spaceship, a robotic partner, lots of women, and never goes into a fight without his stogie.
+Cobra himself embodies the whole retro/sleaze theme: He wears red spandex, has funny hair, a fast spaceship, a robotic partner, lots of women, and never goes into a fight without his stogie.
 Plus, he knows how to tear up the dance floor at the local space-disco.

 You could have pretty much figured all that out just by looking at the box, but what's surprising is that Space Adventure Cobra is actually not that unoriginal.
 For one thing, though the plot is by and large nonsensical and involves hefty amounts of truly awful science and quasi-philosophy, there are a fair number of twists and turns, and enough story to keep you (or at least me) interested.